aanunez/missing-codes/readme.md

 ## Important Notes

+* When mixing with "@CHARLIMIT", "@MISSINGCODE" must be first - This appears to be an issue internal to RedCAp
 * The buttons do not display on the "preview instrument" page
 * The tag works for both Text and Notes fields
 * There is no dodging RedCap's built in validation.
 If you enable validation on the field then your coded value must be within the specified range.